 Calcium is an essential nutrient for everyone, but this mineral becomes especially crucial for new moms, as women lose around 3 to 5 percent of their bone mass when breastfeeding.
 Calcium can be found in a variety of low-fat dairy products including milk, yogurt, cheese.
 Consuming about 1,000 milligrams of calcium per day help protect your bones as you breastfeed and give your little one a head-start on developing strong bones.

 Sweet potatoes are a filling and nutritious vegetable that should be incorporated into every new mom’s breastfeeding diet.
-These versatile and tasty vegetables are full of vitamin A and and various other nutrients, like potassium, that breastfeeding moms and nursing babies need.
+These versatile and tasty vegetables are full of vitamin A, potassium, and various other nutrients.
 Vitamin A plays a role in infant growth and is important for the development of good vision and a working immune system.
 Just one sweet potato provides the daily recommendation for vitamin A, so enjoy this colorful veggie with the knowledge that you’re looking out for your little one.